-The potential for becoming a victim of identity theft is greater than ever before; in fact, some figures estimate that as many as 15 million Americans personally experience some form of this crime each year.
+The potential for becoming a victim of identity theft is greater than ever before.
+In fact, some figures estimate that as many as 15 million Americans personally experience some form of this crime each year.
 Cleaning up the mess that comes along with identity theft is likely to be a lengthy, troublesome process.

 You’re bound to spend an excessive amount of time on the phone in an attempt to get your money back and get your credit to return to normal.
 You’ll have to call the companies where the fraud occurred and place a fraud alert on all 3 of your credit reports.
 Luckily, there’s a way to prevent going through this hassle.

-A simple tool called a credit report freeze can save you the headache of dealing with identity theft by potentially stopping it from happening altogether.
+A simple tool called a credit freeze can save you the headache of dealing with identity theft by potentially stopping it from happening altogether.
 Read on to find out more about a credit freeze and why you need one.

 What is a credit freeze?